ibm-cloud-docs/containers/cs_integrations.md

    type: Opaque
    ```
    {: screen}

-   The service credentials are stored in the `binding` key of your secret.

 3. Create a YAML file for your Kubernetes deployment and specify an environment variable that references the `binding` key.
    ```
    apiVersion: apps/v1beta1
    kind: Deployment